guardian/workflow-frontend/README.md

  1. Run the install script `./scripts/setup.sh`
  1. Download the DEV config: `./scripts/fetch-config.sh`
  1. Run the `setup-app.rb` in the `dev-nginx` repo with the `nginx/nginx-mapping.yml` file in this repo
+ 1. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.

 #### CODE config